mohameddev19/gql-extractor-vscode-extension/README.md

 ## Usage

-- Step One: Open your folder in `workspace` then type `CTRL+Shift+P`
+Open your `workspace folder` and follow the steps:

+- First step: Type `CTRL+Shift+P`.
-- Step Two: Type `gql extract` and press `Enter`.
+- Second step: Type `gql extract` and press `Enter`.
-- Step Thre: Wait while your queries files and types files to be generated.
+- Third step: Wait while your queries files and types files to be generated.

 The extension wil create two folders:

 1. `queries folder`: for all client queries files.